 |Best Observed Rates||Middle of the night of Dec 22–23|

 |Visibility each night (UK)||Visible all night|

 |Moonlight issues at Maximum||1st Quarter, sets at 23:00|

 Ursid activity can be seen from approx Dec 17–25, with peak rates likely on Dec 22–23.
 The radiant (see the chart below) lies close to the star beta Ursae Minoris (Kochab), is circumpolar from the UK and is highest in the sky late in the night.
 In consequence of being circumpolar, it is strictly a northern hemisphere event.

 Enhanced Ursid rates have been seen on several occasions, including in 2014.
 However, no significant enhanced activity has currently been predicted.
 The Ursid meteor shower is linked to periodic comet 8P/Tuttle, but there has been no correlation seen between the timing of enhanced Ursid activity and perihelion returns of the parent comet.

-With new Moon on Dec 25, circumstances for the 2019 Ursids are good.
+With new Moon on Dec 15, and the Moon setting around 23:00, circumstances for the 2019 Ursids are good.